 This little chunk of the color history demonstrates that no color was pulled out of the hat; rather, every selection has an important underlying meaning and purpose.
 That’s why colors have been so powerful from the outset.
 Even in today’s world, choosing the right color for your website and CTA section can increase the conversion rate.
 They own the power to thrust the psyche of our customers towards the path we want them to take.

 Every year we see new color trends steering the bandwagon of graphic designers and UI experts.
-In this article, we have predicted some color trends that possibly are going to rule the industry in 2019.
+In this article, we have predicted some color trends that possibly are going to rule the industry in 2019 and impact the use of colors in logo design, web design and graphics.
 The creativity is expected to be high; the design perspectives, revolutionized.
 Let’s not spare much time and skip to the trending colors of 2019.

 Earth tones are originated from the natural things we are surrounded with, like brown soil, lush green grass, yellow leaves, taupe wood, blue oceans, just to name a few.
 These tones influence our subconscious and provoke the nostalgia, giving the viewer a flashback to their previous trip to the beach or hill station.

 Designers can select the colors like green, corals, browns, yellows, and blues and experiment them in different tones to give an earthy feel.
-These hues emit pleasant energy and make the viewers feel more at home.
+Green logos are just eco-friendly and make the audience feel more at home.
+Similarly, earthy brown logos emit pleasant positive energy and inspire trust.

 Source: These logos are created by DesignMantic’s online logo design tool